Contact us

 Our team would love to hear from you.

-Why use medical voice recognition systems?
 The answer to this question is simple.
 Most people speak faster than they can type.
 An experienced operator can type a 100-word message in about 2 minutes.
-A speech recognition system is able to transcribe 150 words per minute and has already achieved 99% accuracy, which is critical for healthcare providers since this saved time may be spent in many useful ways.
-For instance, saving time on paperwork allows medical staff to focus on carrying out their direct responsibilities.
+A speech recognition system is able to transcribe 150 words per minute and has already achieved 98% accuracy under optimal conditions, which is critical for healthcare providers.
 In addition, speech recognition software is being constantly improved, which results in spending less time per patient admitted.
-With speech recognition systems hospitals trim their costs because doctors can enter data directly into an EHR system without having a nurse or an assistant to carry out this task.
+With speech recognition systems hospitals trim their costs because doctors can enter data directly into an electronic health record (EHR) system without having a nurse or an assistant to carry out this task.

 A lot of healthcare institutions have a position of a transcriptionist or outsource transcription services in order to make records of everything a doctor says to patients.
 Nevertheless, outsourcing or hiring a transcriptionist and providing enough specialists to cover the needs of a medical facility is a real challenge.

 With applications for voice recognition, doctors do not need to transcribe audio dictation, and medical facilities do not have to hire a lot of medical transcriptionists to accompany every doctor.
-The text recognized by a SR system goes directly to the electronic health records.
-There is no need to worry about difficult medical terminology — medical SR systems are trained to recognize the majority of terms.
+The text recognized by a SR system goes directly to the EHRs.
+There is no need to worry about difficult medical terminology—medical SR systems are trained to recognize the majority of terms.

 Back-end.
 These systems convert speech into text only after the speaker has dictated it.
 The system records the file, processes it and then converts the voice into a text document.
 Afterwards, the document is ready for editing or direct use.